extism/go-sdk/README.md

 All exports have a simple interface of optional bytes in, and optional bytes out.
 This plug-in happens to take a string and return a JSON encoded string with a report of results.

+> **Note**: If you want to pass a custom `context.Context` when calling a plugin function, you can use the [extism.Plugin.CallWithContext](https://pkg.go.dev/github.com/extism/go-sdk#Plugin.CallWithContext) method instead.

 ### Plug-in State

 Plug-ins may be stateful or stateless.
 Plug-ins can maintain state between calls by the use of variables.
 Our count vowels plug-in remembers the total number of vowels it's ever counted in the "total" key in the result.
 You can see this by making subsequent calls to the export: